-Please note that the description under each standard is a high level a summary of what the standard.
-For each standard, MSCHE provides its member institutions with numerous criteria that define further the evidence for meeting the standards.
+Please note that the description under each standard is a high level summary of what the standard encompasses.
+For each standard, MSCHE provides its member institutions with numerous criteria that further define the evidence for meeting the standards.

 The institution's mission defines its purpose within the context of higher education, the students it serves, and what it intends to accomplish.
 The institution's stated goals are clearly linked to its mission and specify how the institution fulfills its mission.

-Ethics and integrity are essential, indispensable, and defining hallmarks of effective higher education institutions.
-In all activities, whether internal of external, an institution must be faithful to its mission, honor its contracts and commitments, adhere to its politics, and represent itself truthfully.
+Ethics and integrity are central, indispensable, and defining hallmarks of effective higher education institutions.
+In all activities, whether internal of external, an institution must be faithful to its mission, honor its contracts and commitments, adhere to its policies, and represent itself truthfully.

 An institution provides students with learning experiences that are characterized by rigor and coherence at all program, certificate, and degree levels, regardless of instructional modality.
 All learning experiences, regardless of modality, program pace/schedule, level, and setting are consistent with higher education expectations.